MitchellAugustin/fex_autoinstall/README.md

-# Automated installer for Steam & FEX on arm64
+# Automated installer for Steam & FEX on arm64 Ubuntu

 This does the following:
 - Installs FEX PPA and dependencies